3 Easy to Reach Beautiful Beaches

 The park has a portable toilet, but no permanent facilities.
 The parking lot is small.
 Because cyclists share it with beach-goers, the lot fills quickly.
 Parking is available along the circular road in the business park.
 There’s also free parking at Old Love Point Park, a bit of a walk along the Cross Island Trail.

 Pets are allowed on the beach but they must be on a leash at this park.

 305 Marine Academy, Stevensville, MD

-Matapeake State Park was a privately-owned ferry launch to the mainland.
-A regal house overlooks the beach and is now used for park functions, with it’s grass-covered lawn cascading toward the sandy beach.
+This land used to be a privately-owned ferry launch to the mainland.
+A regal house from those days overlooks the beach with a manicured lawn cascading down to the sandy beach.
+It’s used now for park functions.